sktaylortrash/TCPLightingWebInterface-MQTT-Docker/README.md

 #### While components like the scheduler and IFTTT endpoints are technically still available in this project.
 They are not configured in this version and would require additional changes to the container.

+## A ready to go image is hosted on Docker Hub (https://hub.docker.com/repository/docker/polargeek/tcp-lighting-web-interface-mqtt/general)
+Cloning the code in this repo would only be necessary if you wanted to build your own version of the image.

 The docker-compose.yaml as shown below must be edited to match your environment.
 It assumes you already have a working MQTT broker in your environment.
 The most important fields are: